 A bit about Chasing Bugs…

 Hello!
 I’m Danae Wolfe, macro photographer and conservation educator, and I officially launched Chasing Bugs in 2015 (though the seed was planted as early as 2010).
 I began photographing nature as a young girl, but it wasn’t until I took my first environmental studies course as a junior in college when I really fell in love with the natural world and environmental education.
-Around the same time, I received my first macro lens as a Christmas gift from my parents.
-That macro lens, paired with my newfound passion for environmental education, changed my photography – and my view on insects and spiders – forever.
+Around the same time, I got my first macro lens.
+That macro lens, paired with my newfound passion for environmental education, changed my photography—and my view on insects and spiders—forever.

 Through photography, public speaking, and writing, I teach others about the beauty, diversity, and importance of insects and spiders while sharing ways to support these animals in the home landscape.

 Why learn about bugs?